syntatis/howdy/README.md

 > This command will create the project in the directory named `awesome-plugin` instead.
 > For more information, see [Composer CLI documentation on creating a project](https://getcomposer.org/doc/03-cli.md#create-project).

-Once the project setup is complete, run the following command to start compiling the assets, like the stylesheet and the JavaScript files.
-It will watch for the changes within the files and recompile them automatically.
+Once the project setup is complete, run the following command within your plugin directory to start compiling the assets, like the stylesheets and the JavaScript files.
+It will also watch for the changes within the files and recompile them automatically.

 ```bash
 npm install